microbug/docker-cryptostorm-client/README.md

 It's not possible to do this within the container without making it privileged.
 There are [various (1)](http://ask.xmodulo.com/disable-ipv6-linux.html) [guides (2)](https://support.purevpn.com/how-to-disable-ipv6-linuxubuntu) [online (3)](https://askubuntu.com/questions/309461/how-to-disable-ipv6-permanently) for this.

 ## Details
+### Environment variables
+All environment variables:

+- `CRYPTOSTORM_USERNAME`: the sha512 hash of your token
+- `CRYPTOSTORM_CONFIG_FILE`: the name of the config file you want to use.
+There is a list of filenames [here](https://github.com/cryptostorm/cryptostorm_client_configuration_files/tree/master/ecc).
+- `PORT`: the port that OpenVPN will connect over.
+Defaults to 1194.
+Can be 1-65535.
+- `KILLSWITCH_ACTIVATION_TIME`: the time to wait for OpenVPN to start before checking that the VPN's IP is presented to internet services.
+Defaults to 30s.
+- `KILLSWITCH_CHECK_INTERVAL`: the time to wait between each killswitch check.
+  Defaults to 5s.

 ### NET_ADMIN required
 **You must give the image NET_ADMIN or it won't be able to connect and will exit**.
 Running VPN clients in Docker **requires NET_ADMIN**.
 To give this, add `--cap-add NET_ADMIN` if running through `docker run` or use the [relevant docker-compose method](https://docs.docker.com/compose/compose-file/#cap_add-cap_drop).